 x

 💡 It is statistically better to give each device its own Bitcoin address — not just a different worker name.
-Every unique address competes as an independent entry in the Best 100, giving each device its own shot at qualifying.
+Every unique address competes as an independent entry in Best 100, giving each device its own shot at qualifying.
 See Strategies →

 testnet.solo100.org:3333